erri120/Gettext-CMake/README.md

     - This should be a relative path, ex. share/locale/
 * INSTALL_COMPONENT
     - Which component to install the .gmo files with
+* BUILD_DESTINATION
+   - Similar to `INSTALL_DESTINATION` it will copy the .gmo files pre-build
 * \<PROG>_ARGS
     - A list of arguments to pass to the given program
     - XGETTEXT_ARGS are most likely to be used to specify additional keywords and